guyroutledge/atozcss/_drafts/2016-05-11-keyframe-animations-with-sass.md

 While we've learned a couple of advanced Sass tricks (which is always interesting of course), I'd revert our final code back to the previous iteration.
-Passing a name and a series of animation properties to our mixin is still pretty lean but also a bit more meaningful.
+Passing a name and a series of animation properties.
+That way, our mixin is still pretty lean but also a bit more meaningful and flexible enough if we want to reused our keyframes elsewhere.

 ## Outro